 Gas scrubbing and gas scrubbers explained

 Gas scrubbing – also called gas absorption – is a process that brings gas streams into contact with liquid and allows some of the gas components to pass through the liquid using a gas scrubber.
-The function of a gas scrubber – also referred to as a gas absorber – is to eliminate harmful particulates and liquid hydrocarbons from natural gas by neutralising them via absorption.
+The function of gas scrubbers – also referred to as gas absorbers – is to eliminate harmful particulates and liquid hydrocarbons from natural gas by neutralising them via absorption.
 This gas management process limits the negative impact gas emissions have on the environment and people in its surroundings.

-Scrubbing is used to manage dust as well as gases, and there are primarily two types of industrial scrubbers – wet scrubber systems and dry scrubber systems.
+Scrubbing is used to manage dust as well as gases.
+There are, primarily, two types of industrial scrubbers – wet scrubber systems and dry scrubber systems.
 Wet scrubbers are extremely effective when used as air pollution control devices that remove gas or dust particles from industrial exhaust streams and those emitted from mining activities.

 Wet and dry scrubbing – the difference